mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ### Beer tax calculator

 To showcase a bit more Stimulus features we'll build a handy beer tax calculator for our application so that you know how much you are supporting Helsinki University and other public services with each beer bought.
-To start let's add new path to our `routes.rb`.
+To start let's add a new path to our `routes.rb`.

 **/config/routes.rb**